-Five Practices Analysis.
 Students will write a Short 5 Practices Analysis in Lesson 11.
-The 5 Practices Analysis will be a 2-3 page analysis over how your chosen leader has exhibited (or hasn't) the 5 practices of exemplary leaders addressed in chapter 7.
+The Short 5 Practices Analysis will be a 2-3 page analysis over how the chosen leader has exhibited (or hasn't) the 5 practices of exemplary leaders addressed in chapter 7.
 Use examples from the leader's life as evidence to show how they did or did not exhibit each of the 5 practices of exemplary leaders.
 Use each practice as a header to organize your paper.
-Use proper APA format for this paper, along with a title page and reference sheet.
-(Due in Lesson 11, worth 20 points)
+Use proper APA format for this paper, along with a title page and reference sheet - due in Lesson 11, worth 20 points.

-Leader Analysis Outline.
+Leader Analysis Outline

 Students will outline their Leader Analysis Final Paper in lesson 12.
 The outline will be in APA format with a proper title page and reference page.
 The content of the outline will be a header and main idea chart to organize your thoughts for the final paper.
-For each of your main points, include a topic sentence and a transition sentence into the next part of your paper.
-At the very minimum, your topics should include: Introduction, the 5 practices of exemplary leaders, Leadership style, and conclusion.
-This should be between 1 and 2 pages in length.
-An example is provided under the Adm.
-Tab, APA section.
-(Due in lesson 12, worth 20 points)
+For each main points, include a topic sentence and a transition sentence into the next part of your paper.
+At the very minimum topics should include: Introduction, the 5 Practices of Exemplary Leaders, leadership style, and leader culture/climate, conclusion.
+This should be between 1 and 2 pages in length - due in lesson 12, worth 20 points.

-Leader Analysis Final Paper.
-Paper requirements
+Leader Analysis Final Paper: